fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 }
 ```

-In this implementation, both components would dispatch an action without the need to know about the communication between the server that happens behind the scenes.
+In this implementation, both components would dispatch an action without the need to know about the communication with the server that happens behind the scenes.
 These kinds of <i>async actions</i> can be implemented using the [Redux Thunk](https://github.com/reduxjs/redux-thunk) library.
 The use of the library doesn't need any additional configuration or even installation when the Redux store is created using the Redux Toolkit's <em>configureStore</em> function.

 With Redux Thunk it is possible to implement <i>action creators</i> which return a function instead of an object.
 The function receives Redux store's <em>dispatch</em> and <em>getState</em> methods as parameters.
 This allows for example implementations of asynchronous action creators, which first wait for the completion of a certain asynchronous operation and after that dispatch some action, which changes the store's state.